AWS FPGA Hardware Development Kit (HDK)#

 AFIDEVICE 0 0x1d0f 0x9048 0000:00:1e.0

-You can also invoke the fpga-describe-local-image
+You can also invoke the fpga-describe-local-image command to learn

 which AFI, if any, is loaded onto a particular slot.
 For example, if the

-in this example), you should get an output
+slot is cleared (slot 0 in this example), you should get an output

 similar to the following: